vega/altair/doc/user_guide/customization.rst

 ---------------------
 The default axis limit used by Altair is dependent on the type of the data.
-To fine-tune the axis limits beyond these defaults, you can use the :class:`Scale` property of the axis encodings.
+To fine-tune the axis limits beyond these defaults, you can use the :meth:`scale` method of the axis encodings.
 For example, consider the following plot:

 .. altair-plot::